chrisdewa/disbots/examples/mongo_giveaway_bot/README.md

 # To start up
 - Copy the bot's directory
-- Install dependancies with `pip install -r requirements.txt`
+- Install dependencies with `pip install -r requirements.txt`
 - Put your bot's token in `configuration.token`
 - Start the bot up using `python bot.py`